Super-Manda/School_District_Analysis/README.md

 - The average reading score received by students in each grade level at each school
 - School performance based on the budget per student
 - School performance based on the school size
-- School performance based on the type of school"
+- School performance based on the type of school